epsilon537/boxlambda/docs/build_sys_gw_build_struct.md

 ## Verilator Lint Waivers

 Instead of adding lint waivers directly to the source code of Git submodules, these waivers are grouped into `.vlt` files located in the corresponding gateware component or project subdirectory.
-This approach avoids unnecessary changes to submodule source code.
+This approach avoids unnecessary changes to the submodule source code.

 Example:
 [gw/components/ibex/lint.vlt](https://github.com/epsilon537/boxlambda/blob/master/gw/components/ibex/lint.vlt)